Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 How to Make Them

-Preheat your oven to 350°F. Mix the oats, carrots, peanut butter, egg, and water in a bowl until a thick dough forms — it should hold its shape when you press it together.
-Roll the dough to about ¼ inch thick on a lightly floured surface.
+Preheat the oven to 350°F (175°C).
+Mix the oats, carrots, peanut butter, egg and water together in a bowl until a thick dough forms.
+The dough should be thick enough to hold its shape when pressed together.
+Roll the dough to a thickness of 1/4 inch on a lightly floured surface.
 Cut into small rounds or any shape your girl deserves.
-Bake for 22–25 minutes until firm and lightly golden on the edges.
-Let them cool completely before serving — warm treats can crumble and upset their stomach.
+Bake the biscuits for 22-25 minutes or until firm and lightly golden on the edges.
+Allow to cool completely before serving as warm treats are more likely to fall apart.

-Why this works: carrots add natural sweetness and beta-carotene, which supports eye health, so your pup gets a reward that actually does something.
+Why this works: Carrots add sweetness and beta-carotene, which is good for their eyes.
+It’s a fun reward and it actually does something!

-Store in an airtight container for up to one week, or freeze a batch for up to three months.
-I always double the recipe and freeze half — future you will be grateful.
+Store in an airtight container for up to a week, or store in the freezer for up to 3 months.
+I always double the recipe and freeze half for later (because future me will thank me).

 📸 Photo credit: Instagram @vdogfood